What Is a TM44 Inspection and Why Do You Need It?

 A TM44 inspection is a widely accepted report which is considered to be industry standard for air conditioning system inspections.
 A TM44 inspection must be carried out on an air conditioning system every five years, and within five years of an initial inspection.
-The inspection assesses the performance of the air conditioning system in terms of energy efficiency.
+The inspection assesses the performance of the air conditioning system in terms of energy efficiency, while also checking that it is operating properly and safely in general.

 - Use refrigerants for cooling